 - 10. The decline in the condition of the local road network has been a challenge that has been affecting most highway authorities across the country, including Hampshire.
 The 2023 Annual Local Authority Road Maintenance (ALARM) report stated that the backlog in carriageway maintenance for England and Wales was £14.2bn, which is an 11% increase over the past year and does not take into account the impact of the past winter.
-In Hampshire the maintenance backlog is now estimated at around £500million. - 11.
-Several reports have been previously approved by the Executive Lead Members for Economy, Transport and Environment, and Universal Services over recent years, outlining the pressures and challenges facing the County Council's highways service.
-The underlying cause of this is due to longstanding under-investment at a national level, compounded by financial impacts from global events such as Brexit, Covid, and the war in Ukraine. - 12.
+In Hampshire the backlog is estimated at £400million. - 11.
+Several reports have been previously approved by the Executive Lead Members for Economy, Transport and Environment, and Universal Services over recent years, outlining the pressures and challenges facing the highways service.
+The underlying cause of this is due to under-investment at a national level over many years and the financial shortfall has been compounded by a series of events such as Brexit, Covid, and the war in Ukraine. - 12.
 In March 2022 the Highway Network Recovery Strategy was approved.
 This set out a 10-year plan to arrest the deterioration of the highway network condition and was approved just as the war in Ukraine started.
-Since then, the highways service, and the wider construction sector, has been significantly impacted by market volatility and spiralling inflation.
+Since then the highways service has been significantly impacted by market volatility and spiralling inflation, which has particularly impacted the construction industry.
 In response to these pressures the Executive Lead Member for Universal Services approved a postponement to the full implementation of the Network Recovery Strategy to at least 2024/25.
-Given the additional and significant challenges posed by the recent weather events, the priority for the highway maintenance service has needed to focus on restoring roads and, particularly, repairing potholes.
-This is the primary driver for proposing that the implementation of the Network Recovery Strategy is further postponed, until the 2025/26 financial year at the earliest, subject to a further review in the Autumn of 2024.
+Given the challenges posed by the recent weather events, the priority for the highway maintenance service needs to focus on restoring the roads and, particularly, repairing potholes.
+Therefore, it is recommended that implementation of the Network Recovery Strategy is further postponed, until the 2025/26 financial year at the earliest, but this can be reviewed again in the Autumn of 2024.

-- 13. In October 2023 the Government indicated that additional funding would be made available for highway maintenance and further details were announced in November 2023.
-In light of significant new funding it may be necessary to review the content of the Network Recovery Strategy.
-The need to appraise and amend the content of the strategy will be undertaken as part of the review in Autumn 2024. - 14.
-Over the past winter Hampshire experienced a very mild but wet start to the season but from early December an onset of prolonged, heavy freezing conditions prevailed, mixed with further wet periods.
-This weather had a catastrophic effect on the highway network, which generated unprecedented numbers of carriageway defects such as potholes, cracking and localised structural failure. - 15.
-Reflecting the numbers of carriageway defects, the County Council also received exceptional numbers of public reports, correspondence, and third-party damage claims.
+- 13. Over the past winter Hampshire experienced a very mild but wet start to the season but from early December an onset of prolonged, heavy freezing conditions prevailed, mixed with further wet periods.
+This weather had a catastrophic effect on the already deteriorating highway network, which generated unprecedented numbers of carriageway defects such as potholes, cracking and structural failure. - 14.
+Reflecting the numbers of carriageway defects, the County Council also received exceptional numbers of public enquiries, correspondence, and third-party damage claims.
 Included within Appendix A is a graph that illustrates the number of pothole related enquiries received in 2023 in comparison with the previous 5 years.
 The data for 2023 shows that by the end of July 2023 the County Council had already received 45% more enquires than for the whole of 2018, which was the worst year previously recorded.
 Similarly for third-party claims made against the County Council, the total number received by April 2023 had already exceeded the total number received for the whole of 2022.